How to Pick the Best Game Influencer Marketing Strategy for Your Gaming Studio

 What is influencer marketing?

-Essentially, we call these people influencers because they have just that – a certain amount of influence over their peers.
 Brands turn to this strategy for a variety of reasons.
 They can benefit by being associated with someone perceived as an expert.
 They can also reach a large, tightly-defined target audience by tapping into the influencer’s pre-existing followers.

 There’s also social proof, in which we trust what other people say about brands more than what they say about themselves.
 That’s why we read reviews of books and movies and ask our friends for music and restaurant recommendations.